 40. Other Realtors will give your client advice when they aren't supposed to.
 Every buyer and every seller knows an agent somewhere.

 41. Each market is different.
 Very different sometimes, but that won't stop friends and family from influencing your client.
 Your client will become confused at times.
+Some Realtors just can't be quite at the right times.

 42. You have a better chance of meeting E.T. than you do working real estate part-time and being successful.
 It takes time, effort and money to be a part-time Realtor.
 In fact, being a part-time agent can be even more difficult.